What Not to Do in Italy

 The amount of misbehaving tourists you’ll see in Italy, especially during peak season, is pretty gross.
 This goes without saying for most people, but just be respectful while traveling in Italy.

 Some of the most common offenses I noticed were tourists literally throwing their trash on the ground instead of walking a few hundred feet to find a trashcan, tourists being loud and disrespectful in churches, and large groups sitting in the middle of public streets/bridges/stairs and blocking the way.
-These behaviors were especially prevalent in places like Venice and Cinque Terre, which are already struggling massively with overtourism.

 Just be respectful, clean up after yourself, and mind how much space you’re taking up.
 It’s pretty simple, but you’d be surprised how many people don’t follow these basic rules while traveling.